awslabs/multi-az-workshop/content/lab-5/index.en.md

 ![zonal-autoshift-resources](/static/zonal-autoshift-resources.png)

 ## Perform a practice run
 Pick any of the three resources and select the *Actions* drop down.
 Then click *Start practice run*, select an AZ to test against, write a comment, and then click *Start*.
 This will initiate a zonal autoshift against whichever resource you selected.
 If you chose your ALB, review your operational dashboards to see the traffic shift.
 If you chose your auto scaling group, terminate an EC2 instance in the impacted AZ.
 If you chose EKS, you'll need to use `kubectl` to terminate a pod and see it rescheduled in a different AZ.
-The practice run lasts for 30 minutes, it's not necessary to wait for it to complete and you can cancel the practice run at any time.
+The practice run lasts for 30 minutes but it's not necessary to wait for it to complete and you can cancel the practice run at any time.

 ::::expand{header="Instructions for terminating a pod"}
-First, navigate to the EKS console and review your cluster.
+First, navigate to the [EKS console](https://console.aws.amazon.com/eks/clusters/multi-az-workshop-eks-cluster) and review your cluster.
 Click the *Resources* tab, click *Deployments* on the left, and the select the *multi-az-workshop-app*.
 There should be 6 running pods.
 The easiest way to find a pod in the AZ you selected is by its IP address.
 The workshop uses the 192.168.0.0/16 address space.
 The first subnet uses 192.168.0.0/24, the next 192.168.1.0/24, and the last 192.168.2.0/24.
 So AZ "a" has 0.x addresses, AZ "b" has 1.x addresses, and AZ "c" has 2.x addresses.
 Select a pod name based on its IP mapping to the AZ you selected to run the practice in.

-Next, navigate to the EC2 console and use session manager to access the worker node **with the same IP address subnet as the Pod you want to delete** the same way you did in [Lab 2](/lab-2).
+Next, navigate to the [EC2 console](https://console.aws.amazon.com/ec2/home#Instances:) and use session manager to access the worker node **with the same IP address subnet as the Pod you want to delete** the same way you did in [Lab 2](/lab-2).
 You may have to download `kubectl` if it's not the same node you used in Lab 2.

 ```bash
 BUCKET_PATH=$(aws ssm get-parameter --name BucketPath --query 'Parameter.Value' | tr -d '"')